Massive winter storm brings rolling blackouts, power outages

 “I’m hearing from crews who are seeing grown trees ripped out by the roots,” Mari McClure, president of Green Mountain Power, the state’s largest utility, said at a news conference.

 Calling it a “kitchen sink storm,” New York Gov. Kathy Hochul declared a state of emergency.
-In parts of New York City, tidal flooding inundated roads, homes and businesses Friday morning.
+In parts of New York City, tidal flooding inundated roads, homes and businesses Friday morning, with police trudging through knee-deep water to pull stranded motorists to safety in Queens.

 In Iowa, sports broadcaster Mark Woodley became a Twitter sensation after he was called on to do live broadcasts outdoors in the wind and snow because sporting events were called off.
 By midday Friday, a compilation of his broadcasts had been viewed nearly 5 million times on Twitter.